wavemaker/docs/docs/build-and-deploy/overview.md

 ---
-last_update: { author: "Tejaswini K" }
+last_update: { author: "Sagar Vemala" }
 ---

 # Overview

-Fundamental concepts for building and deploying wavemaker web applications.

-## Introduction

-This section explains how applications in **WaveMaker** are built, packaged, and deployed across different environments.
-WaveMaker provides flexible build and deployment options to support traditional enterprise setups, cloud-native architectures, and modern CI/CD workflows.
+This section explains how applications in WaveMaker are built, packaged, and deployed across different environments.
+WaveMaker provides flexible build and deployment options that support traditional enterprise setups, cloud-native architectures, and modern CI/CD workflows.

+WaveMaker seamlessly integrates with Git-based version control systems, enabling teams to follow their existing DevOps practices with full control over source code, versioning, and release pipelines.
+The generated project structure follows standard Maven conventions, making it easy to build, extend, and integrate with enterprise tooling.

-Depending on your application and infrastructure needs, you can choose from multiple build formats and deployment strategies.
+Depending on your application architecture and infrastructure requirements, you can choose from multiple build formats and deployment strategies to suit your delivery model.

 ---

 ## What does Build & Deploy mean in WaveMaker?

-In WaveMaker, **Build** refers to the process of compiling and packaging your application (frontend and backend), while **Deploy** refers to running that packaged application in a target environment such as an web server, container platform, cloud infrastructure, or CDN.
+In WaveMaker, **Build** refers to the process of compiling and packaging your application artifcats, while **Deploy** refers to running that packaged application in a target environment such as an web server, container platform, cloud infrastructure, or CDN.

-A WaveMaker application typically consists of:
+A WaveMaker application can be seperated into primary (artifcats)layers: **Frontend** and **Backend**, each built using industry-standard frameworks.

+## Frontend
+The frontend layer is responsible for user interaction and presentation.

-- **Frontend** – Angular-based UI
+- **Web Applications** – Built using **React** or **Angular**, enabling responsive and component-driven UI development
-- **Backend** – Java-based services and APIs

-These components can be built and deployed together or independently.
+- **Mobile Applications** – Built using **React Native**, allowing a single codebase to deliver native experiences on both Android and iOS platforms

+## Backend
+The backend layer handles business logic, data processing, and integrations.

+- **Java and Spring-based services** following enterprise-grade architectural patterns
+- **REST APIs** that expose business capabilities to frontend applications and external systems

 ---

 ## Supported Build Types

-WaveMaker supports multiple build approaches:
+WaveMaker supports multiple build approaches for both **backend** and **frontend** layers, allowing teams to choose the most suitable deployment model based on their infrastructure and delivery requirements.

+---

+### Backend Build Options

+Backend builds package the server-side application, including business logic and APIs.

 - **WAR Build**
-  Package the application as a WAR file for deployment on Java application servers.
+  Packages the backend as a WAR file for deployment on standard Java application servers such as Tomcat or JBoss.

-- **Docker-based Build**
+- **Container-based Build**
-  Build the application inside a Docker container and generate a runnable Docker image.
+  Builds the backend inside a Docker container and produces a runnable Docker image, suitable for container platforms and cloud-native deployments.

+---

+### Frontend Build Options

+Frontend builds focus on delivering the user interface for web and mobile platforms.

 - **Static Content Build**
-  Build the frontend as static assets and deploy them to a CDN, while hosting the backend separately.
+  Generates static frontend assets that can be deployed to a CDN or static hosting service, while the backend is hosted independently.

-Each build type produces a different output and is suited for different deployment scenarios.
+- **Native Mobile Build**
+  Produces native mobile application installers using React Native, enabling deployment to **Android** and **iOS** app stores through standard mobile build pipelines.

 ---

+Each build type generates a different output artifact and is designed to support specific deployment and operational scenarios.

+---

 ## Supported Deployment Options

-WaveMaker applications can be deployed using:
+WaveMaker applications can be deployed across a wide range of environments, giving teams the flexibility to choose what best fits their infrastructure, scalability, and operational needs.

-- **One-click deployment** from the platform
-- **Web servers** such as Apache Tomcat
-- **Container-based environments** (Docker)
-- **Custom CI/CD pipelines** (for example, Jenkins)
+---

+### One-Click Deployment (Platform Managed)
+WaveMaker provides a built-in **one-click deployment** option that allows applications to be deployed instantly from the platform.
+This is ideal for:
+- Quick validations and demos
+- Development and testing environments
+- Sharing working prototypes with stakeholders

+The platform automatically provisions and manages the runtime environment.

+---

+### Web Server Deployment
+Applications can be deployed on standard Java web servers such as:

-- **Kubernetes clusters**
+- **Apache Tomcat**
+- **JBoss / WildFly**

+This option is suitable for enterprises that already manage traditional Java application servers and want full control over runtime configurations.

+---

+### Container-Based Deployment
+WaveMaker supports containerized deployments using **Docker**, enabling:

+- Consistent runtime environments across environments
+- Easy integration with modern DevOps workflows
+- Seamless deployment to container platforms and orchestration systems

+Docker images generated by WaveMaker can be pushed to any container registry and deployed as needed.

+---

+### CI/CD Pipeline Integration
+WaveMaker integrates smoothly with enterprise CI/CD pipelines such as **Jenkins**, GitHub Actions, or other automation tools.

+This enables:
+- Automated builds and deployments
+- Environment-based promotions (Dev → QA → Prod)
-- **Cloud and private infrastructure**(AWS,Azure)
+- Versioned and repeatable release processes

-- **CDN-based deployments** for static content
+---

+### Kubernetes Deployment
+Applications can be deployed to **Kubernetes clusters** for high availability, scalability, and orchestration.
+This is ideal for large-scale, cloud-native, or microservices-based deployments.

+---

+### Cloud and Private Infrastructure
+WaveMaker applications can be deployed on major cloud platforms or private data centers, including:

+- **AWS**
+- **Azure**
+- Private or on-premise infrastructure

+This provides flexibility to align with enterprise security, compliance, and infrastructure strategies.

+---

+### CDN-Based Deployment (Frontend)
+For frontend-only or static web deployments, applications can be hosted on a **Content Delivery Network (CDN)**.
+This improves performance, scalability, and global accessibility while backend services run independently.

+---

+Each deployment option is designed to support different scalability, security, and operational requirements, allowing teams to choose the most suitable deployment model for their application architecture.

 ---